varnish/Varnish-Book/varnish_sysadmin.rst

       Then use that instead of req.url in your purges, in vcl_recv::

          ban("obj.http.x-url == " req.url);

-      The ban-lurker is not active by default and is a recent addition to Varnish (2.1.0).
-It is activated with the `ban_lurker_sleep` parameter.

 Exercise: Ban - remove all CSS files
 ------------------------------------